rudeboybert/forestecology/README.md

 ### Compute growth

-We then combine the two census data frames into a single data frame that now includes a numerical variable `growth` reflecting the average annual growth of dbh in cm.
+For each plot we combine the two census data frames into a single data frame that now includes a numerical variable `growth` reflecting the average annual growth of dbh in cm.
 Furthermore, variables that (in theory) remain unchanged between censuses appear only once, such as `gx`, `gy`, species-related variables.
 Variables that should change between censuses are tagged with `1/2` indicating earlier/later, such as `dbh1/dbh2`, `codes1/codes2`.

 The resulting data frames are named with some variation of `growth_df`.